Shrimp & Cheesy Grits with Bacon & Tomatoes

 Sliced green onions or chives for garnish

-2. Add butter and garlic slices to pan.
+- Add butter and garlic slices to the pan.
 When butter is sizzling, add shrimp and tomatoes.
 Cook shrimp until pink on one side, turn and finish cooking.
-Remove to plate.
+Remove to a plate.

-4. When tomatoes begin to shrivel and split, remove to plate.
+- When tomatoes begin to shrivel and split, remove to a plate.

-5. Add chicken broth to pan and loosen all browned bits from bottom.
+- Add chicken broth to the pan and loosen all browned bits from the bottom.
 Pour broth through a fine mesh strainer into a medium bowl.
 Discard brown bits.

-6. Return sauce to pan and add shrimp, tomatoes, garlic and bacon.
-Add parsley, lemon juice, Tabasco and Worcestershire.
+- Return sauce to the pan and add shrimp, tomatoes, garlic, and bacon.
+Add parsley, lemon juice, Tabasco, and Worcestershire.
 Cook until shrimp is heated through.

-7. Stir grits with a large spoon until creamy.
-Place desired amount of grits on plate or flat bowl.
-Make a well in the center and fill with shrimp mixture.
+- Stir grits with a large spoon until creamy.
+Place the desired amount of grits on a plate or flat bowl.
+Make a well in the center and fill with the shrimp mixture.
 Garnish with sliced green onions or chives.

 Note: To freeze leftover grits, cover a sheet pan with plastic wrap.
-Pour grits on wrap and smooth with offset spatula to about ¾ inch thick.
+Pour grits on the wrap and smooth with an offset spatula to about 3/4 inch thick.
 Let stand until cool.
-Pull plastic with grits onto cutting board, and with a pizza cutter, cut into about 4×4” squares.
-Wrap each square in plastic wrap and place in large ziplock bag.
+Pull plastic with grits onto the cutting board, and with a pizza cutter, cut into about 4×4″ squares.
+Wrap each square in plastic wrap and place in a large ziplock bag.
 Freeze.
-Reheat on grill pan or sauté pan in a little butter.
+Reheat on a grill pan or sauté pan in a little butter.
 Cut each square into two triangles if desired.
 No need to defrost.

 Forget pilates.
 You should make a workout video, “Polenta!”
 And your pupils will have a dish that looks as fabulous as their buff biceps.